 Minors Working, Interning or Visiting Departments, Laboratories or Centers

 MIT encourages the departments, laboratories and centers to provide educational programming to minors in a safe, professional and responsible manner.
 Individuals agreeing to host a minor intern or visitor should verify whether there are any specific approval processes required by their school or department.
 Guidelines and procedures are available on MIT’s Human Resources website; these guidelines do not apply to enrolled MIT students who are minors.
-The policy on employment of minors can be found in the highlighted in the Personnel Policy Manual.
+The policy on employment of minors can be found in the Personnel Policy Manual.

 Outside Professional Activities